zdexter/minisync/readme.md

 ### TODO

+* Document and open source our companion client-side library for AngularJS
 * Deserialization: Type checking and error handling for invalid types
 * Tests for nested documents
 * Validation hooks (use SQLAlchemy's existing validation tools)